DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-27-improving-the-guidance-on-the-course-description-pages.md

 We changed the name of ‘About this course’ to ‘Course summary’.
 We determined that the whole page on Find is about the course, whereas this section is designed to be a summary of the course’s unique features.

+Using our findings from user research, we updated the guidance above the text field to make it more aligned to what candidates are looking for.

 We also added a link to [an updated ‘How to use this service’ page](/publish-teacher-training-courses/adding-new-guidance-pages/) that links to two new pages - ‘Course summary examples’ and ‘Writing descriptions for Publish teacher training courses’.

 ### How school placements work

 The guidance in the ‘How school placements work’ section was relevant, but we found a way to shorten the content and reduce the number of bullet points from 8 to 6.